-As shown in Table Ⅲ, we can confirm that it has the same class as the S1AS2 structure presented in this paper.
+As in Table Ⅲ, we can confirm that it has the same class as the S1AS2 structure presented in this paper.
 In addition, substitution/affine is composed of a single T-box to provide oracle characteristics.
-The Feistel structure, Shi’s WBC, also exposes the input/output values of the TBOX since the input/output values expose by round.
-Furthermore, the internal function is an undisclosed environment.
+The Feistel structure of Shi’s WBC, also exposes the input/output values of the TBOX since the input/output values expose by round.
+Furthermore, the internal function is an undisclosed in the white-box environment.
 A detailed structure is shown in Fig. 7.

 The security claimed in Shi’s [9] base on components of different widths and an appropriate number of rounds.
-This paper suggested that the time complexity for the attack is 3×260 for 2.5 rounds.
-The reasons for security time complexity are as follows:
+This paper argues that the time complexity for the attack is 3×260 for 2.5 rounds.
+Such a security claim is based on the followings:

 The sizes of S-boxes in two layers are different 4 bits and 5 bits, respectively.